AKA: Apollo 11 (2019)

 -Hilarious in Hindsight: There’s an actual job at NASA called a capsule communicator.
 Do you want to know the shorthand term for that position that is even mentioned in this film?
 Capcom.
 Come on, like you all weren’t thinking about that video game company when you watched Apollo 11 and the signs mentioned that phrase in parentheses?
 Another thing that makes it funny is that the film’s theatrical run happened close to the same time that Captain Marvel debuted, so in the box office, would it be Marvel Vs. Capcom, then?
 Okay, I’m done now. :3

--Animation Fan Bonus: Edwin “Buzz” Aldrin is the same person where Buzz Lightyear from the Toy Story series got his name from.
+-Animation Fan Bonus: Edwin “Buzz” Aldrin is the same person whom Buzz Lightyear from the Toy Story series got his name from.

 -Film Buff Bonus: Universal’s logo got the 60s retro treatment for the DVD and Blu-Ray release.
 It looks super authentic and the only main difference is the “A Comcast Company” sign which shows this was made this decade.